ni/measurement-plugin-python/CONTRIBUTING.md

 ## Using Command Line

 1. Install production dependencies and development dependencies into a venv by running `poetry install --all-extras`.
+2. Some tests will be skipped if the required components included with InstrumentStudio is not installed.
+Install the latest version of InstrumentStudio to run all tests.
+3. Some tests require simulated hardware.
+Copy `examples\.env.simulation` to the root measurementlink-python directory and rename it to `.env` to simulate the required devices.

+    ```ps
+    cp .\examples\.env.simulation .env
+    ```
+4. Some DAQmx tests require persistent simulated devices created using `NI MAX` or the `NI Hardware Configuration Utility`.
+They require a DAQmx device that supports AI voltage measurements (e.g. PCIe-6363 or other X Series device).
+To simulate a DAQmx device in software: open `NI MAX`, right-click `Devices and Interfaces`, select `Create New...`, and select `Simulated NI-DAQmx Device or Modular Instrument`.
-2. Execute the command `poetry run pytest -v` to run the tests, from the repo's root directory.
+5. Execute the command `poetry run pytest -v` to run the tests, from the repo's root directory.

     ``` ps
     (.venv) PS D:\TAF\measurementlink-python> poetry run pytest -v